alhasandhali/B12A01-landing-launchpad/readme.md

 ### 8. Button Animation (Done)

-- Hover effect or animation on the all the buttons.
+- Hover effect or animation on all the buttons.

 <img width="100%" src="https://resources.nicepage.com/977/118977/hover-effect-duration.gif">